ktorn/completium-landing/docs/contract/contract1.md

 * the size of additional data it creates
 * a constant fee

 Currently on <Link to='/docs/dapp-tools/tezos'>Tezos</Link>, the cost of origination is 0.000250 ꜩ per byte of data.
-The constant fee is the *baker fee* equal to 0.001189 ꜩ (it may be increased to impact transaction priority).
+The constant fee is the *baker fee* equal to 0.001189 ꜩ (it may be increased to increase transaction priority).

 Note that once data storage is allocated to the contract, it does not decrease; if data has been removed by the contract, additional data does not require payment while total data size remains below allocated storage size.